Density of Binary Disc Packings: The 9 Compact Packings: Global inequality for the vertex potential

-where $E_{abc}$ is the excess of a tight triangle with discs of radius $a$, $b$ and $c$.
-The second of the two constraints seen Sec.~\ref{sec:constraints}, namely equality in Inequality~\eqref{eq:vertex}, yields an equation for each vertex of the target packings.
+Second, we impose that, around any vertex $v$ of the target packing, Inequality~\eqref{eq:vertex} is an equality.
+This thus yields an equation for each configuration around a vertex of the target packings.
 Remarkably, there is only one equation for each radius of disc in each target packing, except for $\mathcal{P}_5$ where a small disc can be surrounded in two different ways.
 This latter case is a bit specific and will be dealt with in Sec.~\ref{sec:c5}.
 Tab.~\ref{tab:coronas_eq} lists these equations.

-We thus have six equations for each target packings (one in each of the four tight triangles and one around each of the two discs).
-They are actually not independent because the sum of the excess of tight triangles over the fundamental domain of each target packing is equal to zero.
+We thus have six equations for each target packing (one in each of the four tight triangles and one around each of the two discs).
+They are actually not independent because the sum of the emptiness of tight triangles over the fundamental domain of each target packing is equal to zero.
 There is thus still one degree of freedom.
 We arbitrarily set $V_{r1r}:=0$, except for $\mathcal{P}_6$ where we set $V_{1r1}:=0$ because $V_{r1r}=0$ is already enforced around a large disc.
-One checks that these $6$ equations are independent and thus characterize the $V_{abc}$'s.
+A computation (performed in the joined program) shows that, in each case, these $6$ equations are independent.
+All the $V_{abc}$'s are thus now fully determined.
+When such potentials are used in a computer calculation, an interval containing the exact value will be used.
+These numerical values being ugly and quite numerous ($6\times 9$), we do not list them here (they are moreover quite simple to compute from the above equations).